Department of Education.

 - Technology Development, Demonstration, and Utilization; Media Services; and Instructional Materials.
 (IDEA, section 674) The technology and media-related activities supported under section 674 of IDEA promote the development, demonstration, and utilization of technology along with research on using technology to improve learning and provide access to the classroom for children with disabilities.
 Media services include captioning and video description that are appropriate for use in the classroom setting, for individuals who are hearing impaired, blind, or print disabled.
 Also funded under this authority is the National Instructional Materials Access Center (NIMAC), a new national center required by IDEA.
 The purpose of the NIMAC is to function as a national repository for National Instructional Materials Accessibility Standard (NIMAS) files.

 - Studies and Evaluation.
 (IDEA, section 664) Part D of IDEA authorizes a comprehensive program of national studies and evaluations to provide information on a wide range of issues related to IDEA and its impact on States, districts, schools, and children with disabilities and their families.
-Section 664 of IDEA requires a national assessment of special education to determine the effectiveness of IDEA; to provide timely information to the President, Congress, States, LEAs, and the public on how to implement IDEA more effectively; and to provide the President and Congress information that will be useful in developing legislation to achieve the purposes of IDEA more effectively.
+Section 664 of IDEA requires a national assessment of special education to determine the effectiveness of IDEA; to provide timely information to the President, Congress, States, LEAs, and the public on how to implement IDEA more effectively; and to provide the President and Congress information that Start Printed Page 68700will be useful in developing legislation to achieve the purposes of IDEA more effectively.

 This proposed Comprehensive Plan is designed to ensure that the national activities funded under Subparts 2 and 3: